 IMPORTANT IMMUNIZATIONS CHANGES

 The State of Texas has announced the following changes regarding immunization requirements for students in grades K-12.
 Please review the following letter provided by the Department of State Health Services and make sure that your child is vaccinated prior to the beginning of the next school year.
-The vaccines can be obtained at the local Department of State Health Services, located in the MAC Building.
-Their phone number is (432)729-4252.
-Please call in advance to schedule your child’s appointment.
+The vaccines can be obtained at the local Department of State Health Services.
+Please call their local number.

 Below you will find the Texas State Requirements for immunizations.
 Please review to ensure that your child is up to date with his or her vaccines.
-You can obtain immunizations at the Department of State Health Services located in the Marfa Activity Center.
-Please call the local office (432-729-4275) to schedule your child’s vaccine(s).
+You can obtain immunizations at the Department of State Health Services.
+Please call the local office to schedule your child’s vaccine(s).

 SICK CHILDREN / MEDICATIONS

 Please read the following regarding medications given at school and when to keep a sick child home.
 If you need to send medications to school, please complete the attached permission slip.
 Thank you.

 WHAT IS MARFA ISD DOING TO PROTECT MY CHILD FROM THE FLU?

 - MISD is practicing infection control.
 Staff will be encouraged to teach and use proper hand washing techniques and cough etiquette.
 We will continue to ensure that our schools and buildings are clean and commonly touched surfaces such as door knobs, desks, restrooms, computer keyboards, are cleaned often with an approved disinfectant.

 - Posters regarding proper hand-washing are posted in all bathrooms.

 - Staff and students who are ill will be sent home.
 Staff and students are to stay home until they are fever-free for at last 24 hours without the use of fever-reducing medication (for example: Tylenol, Motrin).